persalteas/RNANet/README.md

 * `path-to-3D-folder-you-passed-in-option/annotations/` contains the raw JSON annotation files of the previous mmCIF structures.
 You may find additional information into them which is not properly supported by RNANet yet.

 # How to run

+## Required computational resources
+- CPU: no requirements.
+The program is optimized for multi-core CPUs, you might want to use Intel Xeons, AMD Ryzens, etc.
+- GPU: not required
+- RAM: 16 GB with a large swap partition is okay.
+32 GB is recommended (usage peaks at ~27 GB)
+- Storage: to date, it takes 60 GB for the 3D data (36 GB if you don't use the --extract option), 11 GB for the sequence data, and 7GB for the outputs (5.6 GB database, 1 GB archive of CSV files).
+You need to add a few more for the dependencies.
+Go for a 100GB partition and you are good to go.
+The computation speed is really decreased if you use a fast storage device (e.g. SSD instead of hard drive, or even better, a NVMe SSD) because of permanent I/O with the SQlite database.
+- Network : We query the Rfam public MySQL server on port 4497.
+Make sure your network enables communication (there should not be any issue on private networks, but maybe you company/university closes ports by default).
+You will get an error message if the port is not open.
+Around 30 GB of data is downloaded.

+To give you an estimation, our last full run took exactly 12h, excluding the time to download the MMCIF files containing RNA (around 25GB to download) and the time to compute statistics.
+Measured the 23rd of June 2020 on a 16-core AMD Ryzen 7 3700X CPU @3.60GHz, plus 32 Go RAM, and a 7200rpm Hard drive.
+Total CPU time spent: 135 hours (user+kernel modes), corresponding to 12h (actual time spent with the 16-core CPU).

+Update runs are much quicker, around 3 hours.
+It depends mostly on what RNA families are concerned by the update.

 ## Dependencies
 You need to install:
 - DSSR, you need to register to the X3DNA forum [here](http://forum.x3dna.org/site-announcements/download-instructions/) and then download the DSSR binary [on that page](http://forum.x3dna.org/downloads/3dna-download/).